KomodoPlatform/developer-docs/docs/basic-docs/komodo-api/control.md

 getchaintips
 getdifficulty

-........ (so on... other responses omitted here for brevity)
+........ (other responses omitted for brevity)
 ```

 Command: